ruggeryiury/proguitarbass-guide/README.md

 ## 🚀 Features
 - **Fully Responsive:** This web app was created under the *mobile-first*  concept.
 Responsive web design is a web design method that enables web to fit the screens of different devices automatically, displaying the content in a way that people feel comfortable.
 This greatly reduces users’ operations like panning, zooming and scrolling when browsing the web. *Mobile first*, as the name suggests, means that I started the product design from the mobile end which has more restrictions, then expand its features to create a tablet or desktop version.

-- **Works as Progressive Web Apps:** Progressive Web Apps (PWAs) are web apps that use service workers, manifests, and other web-platform features in combination with progressive enhancement to give users an experience on par with native apps.
+- **Works as a Progressive Web App:** Progressive Web Apps (PWAs) are web apps that use service workers, manifests, and other web-platform features in combination with progressive enhancement to give users an experience on par with native apps.
 PWAs provide a number of advantages to users — including being installable, progressively enhanced, responsively designed, re-engageable, linkable, discoverable, network independent, and secure.

 ## ⚙️ Technologies
 - [React App](https://create-react-app.dev/), using [TypeScript](https://www.typescriptlang.org/) template.